 The Romans called wheat “frumentum.”
 Most people ate it as a boiled dish, sort of like polenta, with flavourings added to it.
 Soldiers, though, insisted on their wheat being made into bread.

 The first windmill in the UK for grinding wheat was built in 1191 AD, in Bury St Edmunds, Suffolk.

 Sieves made of hair were invented around 1050 AD, which meant that more bran could be sifted out, making white flour more refined.
 Sometime after 1700, sieves made of silk produced even whiter white flour.

-In France, ever the hotbed of free commerce, wheat production was severely controlled in 1664 by Colbert, Louis XIV's Minister of Finance, in order to encourage and protect regional producers of chestnuts.
+In France, wheat production was severely controlled in 1664 by Colbert, Louis XIV’s Minister of Finance, in order to encourage and protect regional producers of chestnuts.
 The regulations lasted for about 100 years, pushing the price of wheat and bread even further out of range for French peasants.

 Wheat was brought to the Americas by the Spaniards and the English.
 Threshing machines were invented in 1831.
 A modern combine can do the wheat-harvesting work that it would have taken hundreds of people to do using prior methods.

-The British Corn Laws (corn meaning grain in general), in effect from 1815 - 1846, were a protectionist measure slapping big import duties on wheat to protect British growers, even though it hurt the British population and hurt farmers in Canada, which was also British at the time.
+The British Corn Laws (corn meaning grain in general), in effect from 1815 – 1846, were a protectionist measure slapping big import duties on wheat to protect British growers, even though it hurt the British population and farmers in other countries in the British Empire, including Canada.